 These are the same questions I asked myself over and over.
-And because I was curious to find the answers, (after months of planning) I made the decision to quit my six figure job so I could grow my online business.
+And because I was curious to find the answers, (after months of planning) a few months back I made the decision to quit my safe, comfortable job so I could grow my online business.

 I was so excited to share my story, that I immediately posted a public update on Facebook.
 In response, many friends commented with stuff like: “That’s freaking brave and amazing Jason!”

 For a day or two, I felt totally awesome.
 I was no longer an employee.
 When it came to work, I was free to write my own ticket.
 I could do what I wanted, when I wanted and no boss could tell me otherwise.
 I was finally an entrepreneur.

 But then the reality of my decision hit hard…

 Sleepless Nights Are Filled With Worry

 Motivational speakers always tell you to follow your authentic passion and to trust your gut.
 But these gurus don’t talk about the enviable sleepless nights filled with self doubt.
 What if my business fails?
 What if I run out of money?
 What if I need to find a job, but can’t?
 What if I totally suck?
 Am I really cut out to run my own business?

 Leaving a job is a big life decision, bound to dredge up all sorts of negative self talk.
 And learning to ignore these voices, while generating your own income is the first rite of passage.
 The universe (or God) requires that you take steps towards becoming a new person.
 This is because the skills that got you here will not get you where you need to go.
 You must grow.